w3c/w3c-website-redesign-documentation/about-studio-24.md

 into website building ones and started straight away as a freelance web developer.

-Marie joined the studio in 2016 and has focussed on PHP development, CMS projects in Craft CMS and WordPress, and user research Discovery projects where she can bring her expertise to bear on client problems.
+Marie joined the studio in 2016 and has focussed on PHP development, CMS projects in Craft CMS and WordPress, and user research projects where she can bring her expertise to help solve client problems.

 She is a big believer in coding best practices and often thinks that, when it comes to web design or development, ‘less is more’.